The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Conformity signal

-This result is qualitatively consistent with the results obtained in \citet[][see their Fig. 8]{Ayromlou_2023}, for which the conformity signal is lower when former satellites are removed from the analysis using the LGal-A21 semi-analytic model.
-However, they estimate that the contribution of former satellites to the signal goes up to 20\%, and decreases at larger scales.
-In our study, the former satellites in TNG300 contribute 75\% (1 - the ratio between gray and black lines in the lower panel of Fig. \ref{fig:conformity_signal_at_z0_TNG}) of the signal at 1 $h^{-1}$Mpc and decrease from 70\% to 50\% between 2 and 4 $h^{-1}$ Mpc.
-Our results are more similar to those obtained with TNG300 by \citet[][see their Fig. 6]{Wang_2023}, in which the authors attributed all the two-halo conformity signal to former satellite galaxies.
-It is important to note that their study only considered central galaxies as neighbors, so the role of neighboring satellites was not included in the measured signal, which might explain the differences of 25--50\% in the contribution of former satellites compared with those authors.
+In our study, the former satellites in TNG300 contribute 75\% (1 - the ratio between gray and black lines in the lower panel of Fig. \ref{fig:conf_z0_TNG}) of the signal at 1 $h^{-1}$ Mpc and decrease from 70\% to 50\% between 2 and 4 $h^{-1}$ Mpc.
+This result can be compared to the findings obtained by \citet[][see their Fig. 6]{Wang_2023} using TNG300, in which the authors attributed all the two-halo conformity signal to former satellite galaxies.
+However, it is important to note that their study only considered central galaxies as neighbors (see Appendix \ref{app:B} for further discussion when using only central galaxies as neighbors), so the role of neighboring satellites was not included in the measured signal, which might explain the differences of 25--50\% in the contribution of former satellites compared with those authors.
 We have performed the test considering only central galaxies for the secondary sample at $z=0$, and the results (see Fig. \ref{fig:conformity_z0_only_central_as_neighbors}) showed their overall contribution is about 67\% of the conformity signal at scales between 1 and 2 $h^{-1}$ Mpc.
-In other words, the former satellite contribution appears to strongly depend on the methodology and model used (see Appendix \ref{app:B} for further discussion when using only central galaxies as neighbors).